 When you start in your role you should do an induction which includes training necessary for your role such as health and safety, administrating medication, first aid and leadership skills.

 You might want to progress into a further management role for which a level 3, 4 or 5 qualification would be useful.
+There are also short development programmes such as 'Lead to succeed' that can help you.

 You might also choose to specialise in one particular area of care such as end of life or autism care, and you could become a trainer or assessor in that area.
 Read more on the Job roles in social care page.